kenichsberg/io-bound-task-queue/README.md

 Requires JDK >21, since it uses Virtual Threads to execute each task.

-Each element of the queue is supposed to be IO-bound task, and is automatically dequeued and executed.
+Each queue element is supposed to be an IO-bound task and is automatically dequeued and executed.

 ## Example
 ```java